Hendrix-CS/csci151/labs/binarysearchtrees.md

 ## Step 1: `insert()` and `contains()`

 Use recursion to complete the `insert()` and `contains()` methods in the `TreeNode` class.
-Both of them will need to use the result of `this.value.compareTo(value)` method to determine if the parameter is less than, equal to, or greater than the value at the current `TreeNode`.
+Both of them will need to use the result of `value.compareTo(this.value)` method to determine if the parameter is less than, equal to, or greater than the value at the current `TreeNode`.